Campaign Against Antisemitism

 Campaign Against Antisemitism (CAA) is a British non-governmental organisation established in August 2014 by members of the Anglo-Jewish community.
-It conducts litigation, runs awareness-raising campaigns, organises rallies and petitions, provides education on antisemitism and publishes research.
-While the campaign describes itself as being "dedicated to exposing and countering antisemitism through education and zero-tolerance enforcement of the law"; critics have described the organisation as being "pro-Israel lobbyists".
+CAA conducts litigation, runs awareness-raising campaigns, organises rallies and petitions, and publishes research.
+It describes itself as being "dedicated to exposing and countering antisemitism through education and zero-tolerance enforcement of the law".
+CAA has been characterized as a pro-Israel lobby group.

 History

 CAA was set up in early August 2014, after an increase in antisemitic incidents that accompanied the 2014 Israel–Gaza conflict.
-A grassroots campaign, it grew largely out of social media activity among those who felt more should be done to promote the Jewish community's concerns after a meeting to discuss responses where a campaigner had her concerns dismissed by Board of Deputies of British Jews president Vivian Wineman.
+Initially a grassroots campaign, it grew largely out of social media activity among "a small band of activists" who felt more should be done to promote the Jewish community's concerns after a meeting where a campaigner felt she had her concerns dismissed by Board of Deputies of British Jews president Vivian Wineman.
+Its co-founder was Joseph Cohen.

 In January 2015, the then-UK Home Secretary, Theresa May, praised CAA for its work and undertook to ensure that the law against antisemitism is "robustly enforced".
 On 1 October 2015, it was registered as a charitable incorporated organisation (CIO).
 Its chief executive is Gideon Falter and its first director of communications was Jonathan Sacerdoti.

+In November 2025, the Charity Commission issued CAA with a remedial action plan, in relation to an article about the British government's banning of the sale of certain weapons to Israel.
+In the commission's view, elements of the article did not further the CAA's stated objective of opposing antisemitism and the charity's inability to keep accurate records of the process by which the article was published amounted to "mismanagement".
+The CAA stated that it would legally challenge the decision.

 Publications

 CAA publishes primary and secondary research based on opinion polling and Freedom of Information Act 2000 requests.
 CAA's annual Barometer measures antisemitic sentiment in the UK and also surveys the effect of antisemitism on the Jewish community.
 Further, its National Antisemitic Crime Audit collects and analyses antisemitic crime data from all police forces in the United Kingdom.
 CAA uses the report to assess trends in antisemitic crime and to make recommendations to the British government.
 CAA also monitors antisemitism in political parties and the adoption of the IHRA definition by universities and local authorities in the UK.

+In September 2026, the CAA released the documentary Malignant: Antisemitism in the NHS, featuring accounts from NHS practitioners and patients alleging antisemitic abuse.
+Among those featured were a Jewish nurse who said a colleague made a Nazi salute towards her, a Jewish patient who alleged that he was subjected to antisemitic abuse during surgery, a senior Jewish medical professor who said he had received antisemitic death threats, and a Jewish emergency worker who said she had been physically attacked by a colleague.